-- Pressing CTRL+B will select an item in your System Tray, while the arrow keys can be used to select the one you need.
+- Pressing CTRL+B selects an item in your System Tray, along with the use of your arrow keys so you can select the right one.

-- To select an item in the Windows Taskbar, you can press the Windows Key plus the corresponding number to bring it up.
+- To select an item in the Windows Taskbar you can use the Windows Key plus the number that corresponds to the option you want.

-- When you hold Shift and press an arrow key, you’ll be able to select items without clicking and dragging the mouse.
+- When you hold Shift and press an arrow key at the same time, you can select items without using your mouse to click and drag.

-- If you have your items selected, press the Menu Key (the one between the Windows key and the Ctrl key).
-This will work the same way as right-clicking the items.
+- If you have your items selected, use the Menu Key which is between the Windows Key and Ctrl Key to right-click items.

-- Once you’re done, close the program by pressing Alt + F4.
+- Then you can close the program by using Alt + F4.

-On that note, just about anything you do on a regular basis probably has a keyboard shortcut that you can use to save time.
-You can also create your own keyboard shortcut by right-clicking on a program’s icon on your desktop and accessing its properties.
-Under the Shortcut tab, you can provide your preferred shortcut combo.
-Once you’ve finished, click Apply.
+Just about everything you do on a regular basis has a keyboard shortcut that can be used to save time.
+You can also make your own shortcuts by right-clicking on an icon on your desktop and going to its properties.
+Under the shortcut tab, you can make a comb and click apply.